seljabali/ios-design-tokens/README.md

 - **Collaboration**: Many times design will find mockup mismatches with actual result.
 It can be extremely difficult finding where the delta in pixels came from.
 This app clearly displays actual pixel values used, revealing how they differ from phone to phone, thereby aligning expectations.

 - **Simplicity**: The less the design value system has values, the easier it is to work with.
 That's why it's defaulted in using exponential growth in values for spacings.
-Nathan Curtis does a great job explaining this in this [article](https://medium.com/eightshapes-llc/space-in-design-systems-188bcbae0d62).
 That said, it's entirely up to you to change the values used here.

 # Design Values
 ### Vertical Spacings